 1.3 Deposits in the real world

 An example of Shopify deposit payments from the real world is the Holochain Foundation.
-They harnessed the power of deposits in their rollout of a new decentralised Web 3 platform.
-Charging an upfront amount for the HoloPort hardware from their audience ahead of the final shipping date.
-This meant they were in complete control of when to charge the final amount and ship out the HoloPorts.
+They harnessed the power of deposits and split payments in their rollout of a new decentralised Web 3 platform.
+Charging an upfront amount to pay for the HoloPort hardware from their audience ahead of the final shipping date.
+This meant they were in complete control of when to charge the remaining payment and ship out the HoloPorts.
 Flexibility like this can come in extra handy with more ambitious product launches like this one.

 - Free of charge.

 - Bad customer experience due to lack of communication touch points.

 - Bad customer experience due to email instructions at payment step as opposed to one click link.

 - A lot of time consuming manual work in Shopify, meaning staff expense and possible room for error.